pionl/laravel-chunk-upload/readme.md

 ## Usage

+** simultaneous uploads** are not working correctly - at this moment in experimental state.

 Setup is composed in 3 steps:

 1. Integrate your controller that will handle the file upload.
 [How to](https://github.com/pionl/laravel-chunk-upload/wiki/controller)